 Pay attention to how this example not only advertises McKesson’s next conference but also describes to its viewers the future benefits they’ll get from attending.
 Conveying such a detailed message is possible thanks to the use of the whiteboard animation style, which I highly recommend if you need to deliver a lot of precise information since it helps viewers follow the explanation easily without making the video sound like a boring lecture.

-Healthcare ads are incredible at spreading awareness about certain conditions or treatments.
-Thanks to their visual nature, they can have an incredibly wide reach amongst the general population, which is why they’re more effective than other, more traditional methods of raising awareness about health topics.
+Healthcare advertising can be incredible at spreading awareness about certain conditions or treatments.
+Thanks to their visual nature, the videos can have an incredibly wide reach amongst the general population, which is why they’re more effective than other, more traditional methods of raising awareness about health topics.

 Of course, not everyone has the budget to hire a team of well-known TV doctors to participate in their ad, but you can still follow Cigna’s lead and opt for a non-traditional or humorous approach to increase visibility about your subject matter.

-As you’ve probably realized by now, healthcare advertisements aren’t just about selling your products and getting new patients.
-Health ads can be a great resource for your viewers and the general public, not just by spreading awareness but also by busting health myths that do more harm than good.
+As you’ve probably realized by now, healthcare advertising isn’t just about selling your products and getting new patients.
+In fact, health ads can be a great resource for your viewers and the general public, not just by spreading awareness but also by busting health myths that do more harm than good.

 Pairing the facts with proven statistics and research is key to giving credibility to this video.
 So, if you want to make a similar animated health ad disproving common myths, make sure to emphasize the hard data and numbers that back up your claims.